charleywolf/barbeque/README.md

 `NEXT_PUBLIC_SPEAKER_ID`
 Locate the Spotify Connect Speaker's Id that you are intending on using.

-`NEXTAUTH_URL`
-The production url of your site. (development environments will be automatically detected)

 `ALLOWED_USERS`
 Allowed email addresses to the dashboard, separated by space.